 The Maldives is a Muslim country and Ramadan (dates shift annually, typically March–April) significantly affects local island travel: restaurants on local islands may not serve food during daylight hours, and public behaviour is more conservative.
 Resort islands are unaffected, as they operate independently of local customs regarding food and alcohol.
 Eid al-Fitr (end of Ramadan) and Eid al-Adha are national holidays when local businesses close; planning travel around these dates requires flexibility.
 National Day (1 March) and Independence Day (26 July) see celebrations on inhabited islands, with traditional bodu beru performances and community gatherings — wonderful to witness if visiting local islands.

-The Maldives Dive Show (annual, typically September) is the region's largest dive industry event, hosted in Male.
+The Maldives Dive Show (annual, typically September) is the region's largest dive industry event, hosted in Male and a notable fixture in many Maldives holidays.
 International Surfing Association competitions are held at iconic breaks like Pasta Point during the southwest monsoon season, attracting professional surfers from across Asia.
-Many resorts host their own seasonal events — New Year's Eve celebrations on private sandbanks, full-moon diving excursions, and monsoon manta ray packages in Baa Atoll.
+Many resorts host their own seasonal events for a memorable holiday, from New Year's Eve celebrations on private sandbanks to full-moon diving excursions and monsoon manta ray packages that showcase the Maldives' beautiful islands.
 The Maldives Coral Spawning Season (around November) is a magical underwater event when corals release their gametes in a snowstorm of marine particles — an unforgettable night dive experience for those in the right atoll at the right time.
+For travellers weighing the best time to visit, these events can also shape when to visit beyond weather alone.